lizschuk25/QOLAE-Clients-Dashboard/ClientsWorkflow.md

 2.Client receives the invitation email to fill out the consent form, which has a clickable Client-Specific temporary PIN/ID number.

-3.This takes them through the Multi-factor authentication.
+3.This takes them through the 2FA (factor authentication).

 4.The Client is directed to a limited access portal page to review the consent form.
 They can download the form if they wish and sign it, but must upload the form back to the